labermt/OLD-CST238SRS03/README.md

 - Draw a point of the selected color at the new location.

-- Using the new location as starting location, loop for the user selected interations.
+- Using the new location as the starting location, loop for the user selected interations.

 Hints:

 - extend AppCompatImageView and implement View.OnClickListener
 - @Override public void onDraw(Canvas canvas)
 - Do as little work as possible in your onDraw() function.
-- See canvas.drawPoint and documentation.
+- See Canvas.drawPoint and documentation.
 - See https://developer.android.com/guide/topics/ui/custom-components.html
 - Read https://material.io/guidelines/patterns/gestures.html#gestures-touch-mechanics